 One of the most paramount skills one can attain from a college education is the ability to think critically.
 Because this skill is needed for almost every job that I will find in the future, I think it is crucial that I develop strong critical thinking skills through my coursework, through advice from professors, and through interactions with my peers.

-Although college is meant to be a time of preparation for the professional world through academically rigorous coursework and developing a well-rounded resume, I also believe it is crucial to one’s social development and growing as a person as a whole.
-By developing life-long relationships, I can grow from my peers and enjoy in their success as well as mine.
+Although college is meant to be a time of preparation for the professional world through academically rigorous coursework and developing a well-rounded resume, I also believe college is crucial to one’s social development and personal growth.
+By developing life-long relationships, I can benefit from my peers and enjoy in their success as well as mine.

-With such a diverse set of opportunities available at college, one can grow holistically and set themselves up for a successful future by developing intellectually and socially.
+With such a diverse set of opportunities available at college, I aim to develop holistically and set myself up for a successful future.

 As Patrick Awuah spoke about in his TED talk, the best leaders are those who most effectively serve their people.
 During my college experience, I want to become the best leader that I can, I want to learn to take responsibility for others by empowering and guiding them.
 Through gaining knowledge of other people and their struggles I can learn about communities, experiences, and countries than I am not familiar with, and be presented with problems and create solutions to them.
 Through this I can become an empathetic and effective leader and agent of change.
 I want to accomplish this in college by taking classes that address social issues, connecting with the professors and students who care about these issues, and build relationships with those that are too struggling for justice.